borikovacs1-dev/inflation_in_V4/README.md

 ## Data:
 Eusostat collects and assembles monthly inflation rates for all members of the European Union.
 This is the Harmonizes Index of Consumer Prices (HICP), which is a standardized measure of inflation across all member states.
 It is an economic indicator that measures the change over time of the prices of consumer goods and services acquired by households.

-The datasets contain annual rates of change HICP indeces from 4 countries: Czechia, Hungary, Poland and Slovakia.
+The datasets contain annual rates of change in HICP indeces from 4 countries: Czechia, Hungary, Poland and Slovakia.

 ![Description of image](images/eurostat_image.png)
 Data source: [Eurostat Database - HICP data](https://ec.europa.eu/eurostat/databrowser/view/prc_hicp_manr/default/table?lang=en&category=prc.prc_hicp)

 There are 4 files provided in the data/raw folder:
 * CZ_.csv
 * HUN_.csv
 * PL_.csv
 * SK_.csv

+Variables in each country file:
+* All-items HICP inflation
+* Core HICP inflation (overall index excluding energy, food, alcohol and tobacco)

 Combined data file in data folder:
 * combined_inflation_data.csv